beenzpaste/beenzpaste.github.io/index.md

 ---
 layout: home
 ---
-## Beenz' Pocket
+# Beenz' Pocket

-Welcome to Beenz' Pocket, an amalgamation of works done, experiments, and interesting tidbits that evolves with me.
+Welcome to Beenz' Pocket, an amalgamation of works done, experimentation, and interesting tidbits that evolves with me.

 Love, Sheena